mehdibahou/AWS-Version-of-Job-Offers-Aggregator/README.md

 - **Web Application**: A web application built with Next.js retrieves job offers data from Amazon Redshift and displays it on a Google Map.

-- **Orchestration**: Apache Airflow orchestrates the entire data pipeline, ensuring that tasks are executed in the correct sequence.

 ## Data Collection

 Data is collected through web scraping from LinkedIn, Glassdoor, and Indeed.
 Custom AWS Lambda functions initiate data collection tasks when data becomes available on these platforms.